Ampherost/Cs180-Project/README.md

 ## 🚀 Features

-- 📝 Practice coding problems
+- 📝 Learn about various cs subjects
-- 💻 Built-in code editor
+- 💻 Test and master your knowledge
 - ✅ Test your solutions and get instant feedback
-- 🔐 Optional user login (Supabase Auth)
+- 🔐 User login (Supabase Auth)
-- 📈 Track your progress (coming soon)
+- 📈 Track your progress (Supabase)

 ---